Understanding moving averages and how to use them for buy targets

-The Bowser Report focuses on fundamental analysis to determine what stocks to buy.
-However, we often rely on technical analysis (like moving averages) to know when to buy the stocks we recommend.
-While this is not necessary to see big profits (just check out this study a subscriber performed), it is helpful to increase those profits.
+The Bowser Report places a strong emphasis on fundamental analysis to determine what stocks to buy.
+However, technical analysis like moving averages to know when to buy the stocks we recommend can take interested investors' portfolio management to the next level.

 Why use moving averages?